Hosting Exhibit Cases

 Rod Library encourages the UNI community to host monthly exhibits within the library’s five designated exhibit cases.

-Topics subject to controversy may and should be presented, provided that they are handled in an objective manner.
+Topics subject to controversy may and should be presented, provided that they are handled objectively.
 Exhibits may not be used to promote personal, commercial, or political positions.
 Materials displayed do not necessarily reflect the viewpoint of the Library and/or University.